We are now on LinkedIn, you can get more guides from usFollow Now

 Closing a credit card without hurting your credit requires careful planning and strategic execution.
 By evaluating your credit utilization, paying off outstanding balances, contacting the credit card issuer, and keeping a record of the process, you can navigate the closure process smoothly.

-Remember to consider the account's age and continually monitor your credit report to verify that the closure is accurately reported.
+Remember to consider the account's age and continuously monitor your credit report to verify that the closure is accurately reported.

 By following these steps, you can close a credit card responsibly and minimize the potential impact on your credit score.